-On a humid Florida evening in 1986, Tyria Moore fatefully met Aileen Wuornos, an electric blonde at the Zodiac Bar in Daytona.
+On a humid Florida evening in 1986, Tyria Moore met an exciting blonde named Aileen Wuornos at the Zodiac Bar in Daytona, Florida.
 Weeks earlier, Moore had left her conservative hometown of Cadiz, Ohio, to fully embrace being a lesbian.
 Unbeknownst to her, she was falling for a serial killer.

-As the relationship progressed, Wuornos admitted that she had been in and out of jail for theft and armed robbery.
+As the relationship progressed and Tyria Moore became Aileen Wuornos’ girlfriend, Wuornos admitted that she had been in and out of jail for theft and armed robbery.
 She added that she had been abused and abandoned as a child and often used prostitution as a means to make money.

-Moore tried to discourage these behaviors in Wuornos, but their relationship took a in 1989 when Wuornos confessed that she had killed a man.
+Moore tried to discourage these behaviors in Wuornos, but their relationship took a turn in 1989 when Wuornos suddenly confessed that she had just killed a man.

-Soon, Moore was forced to talk to the police.
-Her testimony damned Wuornos and helped to put the serial killer behind bars.
+Soon, Tyria Moore was forced to talk to the police.
+In the end, her testimony damned Wuornos and helped to put this infamous serial killer behind bars.

 Moore was 24 years old when her relationship with 30-year-old Aileen Wuornos began.
 According to Wuornos biographer Sue Russell, the couple’s fateful encounter in Daytona in 1986 dictated the rest of their lives.